Adib234/shopify-fall-2021/README.md

 # Questions

 - How to run all tests in `pytest` instead of specifying the file.
 Also, why does `pytest *` run twice?
+- How to test upload of multiple files with FastAPI?

 # Things I learned